 - State the controls that can be assigned to supplier invoice recordation and payments.

-- Note the controls that can be inserted into the processing of employee expense reports.
+- Specify the controls that can be inserted into the processing of employee expense reports.

 - Identify the controls needed to provide a secure environment for the use of procurement cards.

-- Note the steps in the petty cash process flow, how petty cash can be replaced, and the controls that can be instituted for petty cash.
+- Specify the steps in the petty cash process flow, how petty cash can be replaced, and the controls that can be instituted for petty cash.

 - Recognize the controls used in the receiving area.

 - Define the activities needed to create a proper payroll control environment, and note the indicators of payroll fraud.